21 Flowers That Will Bloom All Year in Florida

 Oleander is also known as rose laurel and is highly toxic.

 Oleander shrubs are pretty sensitive to sub-freezing temperatures, so they exist primarily as houseplants in much of the country.
-However, in Florida, where sunshine is abundant, and the temperatures typically remain on the high side of freezing, Oleander will survive the winter months, and its blooms might stick around all year.
+However, in Florida, where sunshine is abundant, and the temperatures typically remain on the high side, oleander will survive the winter months, and its blooms might stick around all year.

 The flowers of this shrub vary by variety in terms of color (orange, apricot, white, pink, lilac, red, purple, salmon, or yellow).
 However, they are always funnel-shaped and usually two or three inches across with four or five petals.